riccardopadoan28/BIManalyst_g_46/A3/README.md

 3️⃣ **Match Elements to Cost Items**
    - For each IfcElement in the model:
      - Look up matching .csv rows by element class through IfcMatch column.
-     - Use fuzzy string matching on the element's Name to find the best price list match.
+     - Use fuzzy string matching on the element's Name to find the best price list match (using Python's `difflib.SequenceMatcher`)
      - Extract element properties using `ifcopenshell.util.element.get_psets()` to access property sets.
      - Extract quantities using `ifcopenshell.util.element.get_quantity()` for length, area, or volume.